fabacab/jekyll-skeleton/README.md

 The software used to publish your Website is called [Jekyll](https://jekyllrb.com/).
 It is the program responsible for processing the files in this folder structure and transforming them into the HTML pages, RSS feeds, iCalendar feeds, and other machine-readable formats that your Web browser, news reader, calendaring application, and other client software downloads.
 Much of the [documentation provided by the Jekyll project](https://jekyllrb.com/docs/) is therefor very useful in understanding both the folder hierarchy contained herein and the contents of each file in these folders.

-The rest of this document offers a basic overview of these files, what they do, and how to edit them.
+The rest of this document, along with the other `README.md` files in various folders, offers a basic overview of these files, what they do, and how to edit them.
+These directions are written for those who feel comfortable manipulating the Web site by editing its Jekyll-formatted source files directly.
+For instructions relating to a more graphical environment, see the [`.forestry/`](.forestry/) folder and the `README.md` files located there.

 # Folder structure